johny-c/mlcv-tutorial/README.rst

 Usage
 ~~~~~

-Enter the virtual environment where you installed the package.
-Open a
+Enter the virtual environment you created.
+Upgrade regularly to get the latest
-python script, import the package and use it in some of your work.
+version.
+Open a python script, import the package and use it in your own work!

 .. code-block:: python